AntibodyEngineers/2024-Antibodies-and-AI/getting-started.md

    ```
    sudo userdel -r username # -r removes the directory, email ...
    ```
-4. Add that user to the sudoers list (see: [How to add user to sudoers in ubuntu](https://linuxize.com/post/how-to-add-user-to-sudoers-in-ubuntu))
+4. Add the admin user to the sudoers list (see: [How to add user to sudoers in ubuntu](https://linuxize.com/post/how-to-add-user-to-sudoers-in-ubuntu))
    ```
    sudo usermod -aG sudo username
    ```
-   Test
+   check
    ```
-   su username
-   sudo whoami
+   getent group sudo
    ```
-   should get "root"
+   sudo:x:27:ubuntu,exouser,[admin users]

 ## Core software
 Goal is to have system wide packages that can be used from python command lines, the python enviroment, and jupyter notebooks.
 Administators (tech leads and sudoers) can install packages for other in hackathons.
 This way the disk does not fill with packages in individual user accounts.